-In addition, two (current) letters of recommendation, in letterhead, from faculty at the applicant's undergraduate institution are required.
-Letters should be sent directly to the Graduate Coordinator via email (letter writers: please use an institutional email for this) or via regular mail at:
+In addition, two (current) letters of recommendation from faculty at the applicant's undergraduate institution are required.
+Letters should be sent directly to the Graduate Coordinator at:

-Dr. Oscar Vega

-Department of Mathematics

-California State University, Fresno

-5245 North Backer Avenue, M/S PB108

-Fresno, CA 93740-8001.
+Dr. Oscar Vega Department of Mathematics California State University, Fresno 5245 North Backer Avenue, M/S PB108 Fresno, CA 93740-8001.